Adele has announced her first shows in 5 years - here's how you can get tickets

-Adele at Hyde Park: What is the British Summer Time festival, when will Adele perform, how to get tickets and all you need to know
+Adele at Hyde Park: When will Adele perform, how much are tickets, how to get them and all you need to know

 ADELE will return to London for two shows next year.